 I am a physician (cardiologist).
 I hesitate to lead off with that because to many it may “color” my credibility as an artist.
-I am guilty of biases myself, such as hearing that movie stars are selling their paintings.
-Hobby, passion, or talent?
+I am guilty of those kinds of biases myself.
+Hobby, passion or talent?
 So here is a bit more about me: My dad had a full-time job, but was very talented outside his work arena.
 One such talent was photography – I would say he was a professional hobbyist.
 Large format; black and white.
 He set up posed family and individual child shots about every six months.
 But he also composed fine art prints, and was a stickler for showing perspective using near-far techniques, often placing a person somewhere in the foreground.

 I learned some from him.
 I play classical guitar and enjoy all types of music.
 I studied art history in Italy.
 But the doctor role took me away from producing fine art, though it did not prevent me from developing my artistic side.20081001_RichardGaston7lighter To get into medical school mostly we study sciences and take (and pass) tests is those disciplines.
 My bias, based on years of observation, is that doctors become “good” after the age of forty.
 They all know the science of medicine earlier, but the “art” of medicine can only be learned on the job.
 Some never learn it.
 I believe I did.

 At any rate, as my medical career wound down, my time with photos and Photoshop had a corresponding jump up.
 The Photoshop part was easy – more technical and scientific, and four full semester courses at the local JC gave me a great base.
 Like medicine, the art part is harder, takes longer to master and can only be done in the field (reading, and studying with masters, is useful but not enough).
 Observers might say that my locations are the “standards” and many photographers have traveled those same roads.
 But each has a slightly different perspective.
 More, and better, pictures will certainly follow.